NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Experiments

 \subsection{Novel Bioacoustic Tasks}

-We evaluate the model's abilities beyond species prediction with several bioacoustic tasks newly added to \newbeans, which have, to the best of our knowledge, not been studied at a cross-species level.
-We additionally include {\tt zf-indv}, a completely unseen task counting the number zebra finches in a recording~\citep{elie2016vocal}.
+Beyond species classification, we evaluate \method on novel bioacoustic tasks introduced in \newbeans, which, to the best of our knowledge, have not been previously studied at a cross-species level.
+We additionally include {\tt zf-indv}, a completely unseen task that determines whether a recording contains multiple zebra finch individuals or just one~\citep{elie2016vocal}.
 We compare against BioLingual~\citep{robinson2024transferable} for discriminative tasks and SALMONN~\citep{tang2024salmonn} for captioning.
-On each of these tasks, our model sets the state-of-the-art.
+As shown in Table~\ref{tab:noveltasks}, \method sets a new state-of-the-art across all tasks.
+We evaluate call-type classification more extensively (Table \ref{tab:call-type-transfer}), and find the model is able to transfer this task to unseen taxa.
+We further find the model can improve audio classification performance by incorporating additional context as text, which we discuss in the Appendix in \ref{app:species_context}.